 • By mail.
 TBP's mailing address is PO Box 12927, Austin, TX 78711-2927.
 Be sure to include the name of the school and contact person for the account on the order.
 Do not include order forms in book containers—order forms should always be sent separately from loaned materials in order to be processed in a timely manner.

 - Order books well in advance whenever possible;

 - Remember books are mailed Free Matter, which can take longer than regular mail;

 - Copies may not be available; get your request in as soon as you know the book may be needed.

-By law, letter carriers must deliver, but do not have to pick up, TBP materials.
+By law, mail carriers must deliver, but do not have to pick up, TBP materials.
 If you have any problems, talk with the carrier.
 Should the problem continue, call the postmaster and refer to Section 135 of the Postal Manual, based on Public Law 91-375, which provides the rules and regulations governing items mailed as Free Matter.

 Damaged or Incomplete Books

-Put the damaged or incomplete book back in the mailing container.
+Put the damaged or incomplete book back in its mailing container.
 Turn the mailing label over, draw an "X" on the left side of the label, and return to the library.
 If you need a replacement copy of the book, call Reader Services, and we will send you the next available copy.

 There are also many recorded textbooks available from the following organization:

 Playback equipment for school service is limited to one digital talking book machine (DTBM) per classroom.